akeneo/pim-docs/cookbook/import_export/create-connector.rst

                             processor: pim_connector.processor.dummy_item
                             writer:    pim_connector.writer.dummy_item

-Here we use some existing dummy reader, processor and writer.
+Here we use some existing dummy reader, processor and writer (they implement relevant interfaces and are useable but they do nothing with data).

-Nothing will happen with this job but it's a good way to discover different concepts.

 The reader is implemented in the class ``Pim\Component\Connector\Reader\DummyItemReader``, it's defined as a service in the ConnectorBundle with the alias ``pim_connector.reader.dummy_item`` in the file ``Resources\config\readers.yml``.